mtalijanac/usaco_training/README.md

-# usaco_training
+# USA Computing Olympiad solutions

-My solutions for train.usaco.org
+Hi!
+These are my solutions for [USACO TRAINING] (https://train.usaco.org/)

+Don't cheat..

+Be better..

+Have fun..